Applying for Fall 2021

 A complete application consists of:

-Rutgers-Newark Graduate School Application Application (fee: $70) must be completed online, including a hard copy of the writing sample, personal statement and resume to the Graduate Admissions office (address below).
+Rutgers-Newark Graduate School Application Application (fee: $70) must be completed online.
 When applying online, please make sure to select the Rutgers University-Newark MFA Program: all applications, writing samples, and additional documents must be addressed to the Rutgers University-Newark Admissions office (see below) in order to be considered for admission.

-GRE Test Scores GRE scores are required and must be from within the past 5 years.
+GRE Test Scores GRE scores are suggested but not required.
+Preferably, submissions should be from within the past 5 years.
 When taking your GRE exam, please have your scores sent to the Rutgers University-Newark campus: school code 2512.

 *Important Update* As of January 20, 2011 applicants who wish to be considered for teaching based aid must have a GRE Verbal score of 153 or above.